sfgazetteer.com

 "Our Children", another Kid Serve mural, overlooks Kid Power Park, on Hoff St. near 16th.

-A mosaic work about which Huxley and I are very excited is Anthony Stellon's "Brotherhood of Man" (here's a full-on view at the Civic Art Collection), which we found under potted plants in a Rec & Parks work area in the northeast corner of Franklin Square Park while walking to work in early April 2006.
+A mosaic work which is extra special to Huxley and I is Anthony Stellon's "Brotherhood of Man", which we found under potted plants in a Rec & Parks work area in the northeast corner of Franklin Square Park while walking to work in early April 2006.
 "Brotherhood of Man" was originally installed at the Martin Luther King Jr. pool at Third and Carroll Streets in the Bayview.
 It was taken down when renovation of the pool began in 1996 and moved to Franklin Square for safe keeping.
-The Friends of Franklin Square are currently trying to resite the work as part of a playground renovation.
+Thanks to a nudge from Huxley and I and actual work by Lillian Sizemore and the Friends of Franklin Square it was reinstalled in Franklin Square's new playground and unveiled on November 23, 2013.

 Peter Almeida's 1988 "Colloidal Pool" is in the Coleridge Street Mini-Park at the bottom of the Esmeralda steps.